iliaskantzos/iliaskantzos/README.md

 ## Goal

-Looking for an entry-level QA Tester position to grow and gain experience in software testing.
+Looking for an entry-level Front-End Developer position to gain hands-on experience and grow as a developer.